MohamedElahl/Compiler-provenance-using-machine-learning/README.md

-# Compiler provenance using machine learning
+# Compiler Provenance using Machine and Deep Learning

 **Problem:**
 Identifying the compiler family and optimization level is a crucial phase for malware analysis and reverse engineering.
 Cracking binary files for extracting provenance information supports a faster detection of malware files.